Tony-Tsoi/UCD-proj/README.md

 I expect myself to keep on updating and adding more coursework into it.

 ## Currently included works
-+ EEC264 - Estimation and Detection of Signals in Noise, Signal Detection and Estimation - Matlab
++ EEC264 - Estimation and Detection of Signals in Noise - Signal Detection and Estimation - Matlab
 + EEC265 - Principles of Digital Communications - Digital Communication - Matlab
 + EEC281 - VLSI Digital Signal Processing - Hardware Module Design - Verilog and Matlab
 + EEC286 - Introduction To Digital System Testing - Hardware Verification - Matlab